|Public Works||(630) 434-5460|

 |Kerry Behr, Stormwater Administrator||(630) 434-5489|

-Floodplains are low lying land areas, usually bordering a water body, which floods during storm events.
-Federal Emergency Management Agency (FEMA) has delineated areas that have a 1% chance of flooding in any given year, commonly referred to as the "100-year flood plain" or the Special Flood Hazard Area (SFHA).
-Areas within the SFHA are regulated by FEMA.
-Despite misperceptions that these areas should "only" flood once every 100 years, this is actually a statistical probability that translates to a 26% chance of flooding within the life of a 30-year mortgage and a 67% chance of flooding within a span of 100 years.
-Though the chance is low, it is possible to have more than one 100 year flood in a single year.
+The Federal Emergency Management Agency (FEMA) has delineated areas that have a 1% chance of flooding in any given year, commonly referred to as the "100-year flood plain" or the Special Flood Hazard Area (SFHA).
+Areas within the SFHA are regulated by FEMA and are typically low lying areas, usually bordering a water body, which floods during storm events.
+There are many misperceptions that these areas should "only" flood once every 100 years.
+This is actually a statistical probability that translates to a 26% chance of flooding within the life of a 30-year mortgage and a 67% chance of flooding within a span of 100 years.
+It is possible to have more than one 100-year flood in a single year.

 Why Protect Flood Plains?